mithro/i2cslave/documentation.md

 As you can see, the master is only doing reads.

-The other wires on the screenshot represent the FSM (finite state machine) states of the I2C gateware: https://github.com/fallen/i2cslave/blob/shift_register_complex/i2cslave/targets/pipistrello_i2c.py#L144
+The other wires on the screenshot represent the FSM (finite state machine) states of the I2C gateware: https://github.com/fallen/i2cslave/blob/shift_register_complex/i2cslave/targets/pipistrello_i2c.py#L140

-You can see that after the master has read one byte from the slave, the `shift_reg_empty` is asserted, meaning that the master cannot read anything anymore and that the slave (the LM32 firmware) needs to refill the shift register with some fresh data for the master to read.
+You can see that after the master has read one byte from the slave, the `shift_reg_empty` is asserted, meaning that the master cannot read anything anymore and that the slave (the LM32 firmware) needs to refill the shift register with some fresh data for the master to read: https://github.com/fallen/i2cslave/blob/bc03555aa5b49f351056877b713a274f753ab1ff/i2cslave/software/main.c#L32

 Until this is done, the slave holds the SCL line down ([Clock stretching](http://www.i2c-bus.org/i2c-primer/clock-generation-stretching-arbitration/)) to prevent the master from issuing more reads.
-Then the `shift_reg_empty` is cleared by software (https://github.com/fallen/i2cslave/blob/shift_register_complex/i2cslave/software/main.c#L33), the master issues the remaining reads.
+Then the `shift_reg_empty` is cleared by software (https://github.com/fallen/i2cslave/blob/bc03555aa5b49f351056877b713a274f753ab1ff/i2cslave/software/main.c#L33), the master issues the remaining reads.

 ### Doing random reads ###